noolsjs/nools/readme.md

 <a name="agenda-groups-focus"></a>
 ### Focus

-When running your rules and you want a particular agenda group to run you must call `focus` on the flow and specify the `agenda-group` to add to the stack.
+When running your rules and you want a particular agenda group to run you must call `focus` on the session of the flow and specify the `agenda-group` to add to the stack.

 ```
 //assuming a flow with the rules specified above.
 var fired = [];
 flow
+   .getSession(new Message("hello"))
    .focus("ag1")
    .on("fire", function(ruleName){
       fired.push(ruleName); //[ 'Hello World' ]
    })
-   .assert(new Message("hello"))
    .match(function(){
         console.log(fired);
    });